WICG/bfcache-not-restored-reason/NotRestoredReason.md

 We think exposing whether or not the cross-origin iframes blocked BFCache is fine.
 This information - whether or not cross-origin subtree blocked BFCache - is not newly exposed.
 Site authors could discover this by clearing all other BFCache blocking reasons and then removing the cross-origin subtree before navigating and observing whether the page is BFCached or not.

+NotRestoredReasons will be part of window.performance, and this is not accessible from cross-origin subframes.
+This is reported only to the top main frame.

 ### **Extension usage**

 If users have extensions installed and they caused BFCache to be blocked, exposing reasons can be tricky.